Likith-tech/Multimodal-Biometric-Authentication-System/README.md

 # 🔐 Multimodal Biometric Authentication System (Fingerprint + ECG)

-This project is a secure and intelligent multimodal biometric authentication system that verifies identity using **fingerprint images** and **ECG time-series signals**.
+This project is a secure and intelligent multimodal biometric authentication system that verifies identity using *fingerprint images* and *ECG time-series signals*.
 By combining anatomical and physiological biometric traits, the system delivers stronger spoof-resistance and robust authentication compared to traditional single-modality systems.

-It includes deep-learning-based feature extraction with **Vision Transformers (ViT)** for fingerprints and **Transformer encoders** for ECG signals, along with a **Flask-based real-time web interface** for user interaction.
+It includes deep-learning-based feature extraction with *Vision Transformers (ViT)* for fingerprints and *Transformer encoders* for ECG signals, along with a *Flask-based real-time web interface* for user interaction.

 ---

 ## 🚀 Key Features
-- 🖐️ **Fingerprint Recognition** using Vision Transformer (ViT)
+- 🖐 *Fingerprint Recognition* using Vision Transformer (ViT)
-- ❤️ **ECG-based biometric authentication** using Time-Series Transformer
+- ❤ *ECG-based biometric authentication* using Time-Series Transformer
-- 🔀 **Multimodal fusion** for final identity verification
+- 🔀 *Multimodal fusion* for final identity verification
-- 🌐 **Flask web application** for real-time inference
+- 🌐 *Flask web application* for real-time inference
-- 🧠 **Deep learning with PyTorch**
+- 🧠 *Deep learning with PyTorch*
-- 🔐 **Highly secure & spoof-resistant**
+- 🔐 *Highly secure & spoof-resistant*
-- ⚡ **Real-time processing support**
+- ⚡ *Real-time processing support*

 ---